-On the advice of Sajeeb Wazed, Prime Minister Sheikh Hasina put into motion several actionable measures to go about the task of realizing the vision of 'Digital Bangladesh'.
 Suffice it to say, even only as back as 2007, Bangladesh did not feature on the world map for ICT potential.
-All that changed, when Prime Minister Sheikh Hasina, with the help of her son and ICT Affairs Advisor Sajeeb Wazed, unveiled the Awami League's 'Digital Bangladesh' aspiration in 2008.
+All that changed, when Prime Minister Sheikh Hasina, with the help of her ICT Affairs Advisor Sajeeb Wazed, unveiled the Awami League's 'Digital Bangladesh' aspiration in 2008.
 The plan was to transform Bangladesh into a technologically advanced nation by the year 2021.
 For the first time, such an ambitious vision was incorporated into the electoral manifesto of any political party.
 This vision was put into motion right after the Awami League formed the Government following a landslide electoral victory in December 2008.

-With the help of the United Nations Development Programme (UNDP), the Prime Minister's Office set up the Access to Information (a2i) project which harnesses the power of ICT to deliver public services readily to the people and nurture grassroots innovation in ICT.
-The Ministry of Post, Telecommunications and IT was divided into two ministries, the ICT Division and the Post and Telecommunications Division, so that works could be focused and accountability ensured.
+Incorporating the plan of Sajeeb Wazed, Prime Minister Sheikh Hasina put into motion several actionable measures to go about the task of realizing the vision of 'Digital Bangladesh'.
+The Access to Information (a2i) project under the Prime Minister's Office (PMO) rolled out several initiatives to harness the power of ICT to deliver public services readily to the people, such as the Digital Centres, and nurture grassroots innovation in ICT.
+The Ministry of Post, Telecommunications and IT was divided into two ministries, the ICT Division and the Post and Telecommunications Division, so that work could be focused and accountability ensured.

 Under the Digital Bangladesh, the visionaries set out to achieve mainly four broad aims: Digital Government, Connecting Citizens Digitally, Developing IT Based Human Resources and Promoting the ICT Industry.
-In the last nine years, owing to the fantastic work done by Prime Minister Sheikh Hasina and her ICT Affairs Advisor Sajeeb Wazed in all four segments, several international awards and recognition have been won by the country, including multiple awards from the International Telecommunications Union (ITU), World Information Technology and Services Alliance (WITSA) and the World Society on the Information Society (WSIS).
+In the last eight years, owing to the fantastic work done by Prime Minister Sheikh Hasina and her ICT Affairs Advisor Sajeeb Wazed in all four segments, several international awards and recognition have been won by the country, including multiple awards from the International Telecommunications Union (ITU), World Information Technology and Services Alliance (WITSA) and the World Society on the Information Society (WSIS).